Effun-141/Effun-141.github.io/index.md

 # &#11088; Biography

 Hi &#128522;!
-I am a third-year postgradute student at School of Automation, Nanjing University of Science and Technology (NJUST, 211 project).
-Meanwhile, I am also a Research Assistant at The Chinese University of Hong Kong, ShenZhen, advised by Prof. [Junfeng Wu](https://lias-cuhksz.github.io/group/junfeng-wu) and Prof. [Ziyang Hong](https://sds.cuhk.edu.cn/teacher/1865).
+I am a Research Assistant at The Chinese University of Hong Kong, ShenZhen, advised by Prof. [Junfeng Wu](https://lias-cuhksz.github.io/group/junfeng-wu) and Prof. [Ziyang Hong](https://sds.cuhk.edu.cn/teacher/1865).
 My major is Control Science and Engineering, and my research focuses on SLAM and robotics.

-I received my Bachelor’s degree in Automation at Nanjing University of Science and Technology (NJUST) in June 2021, as a member of Robotics Innovation Lab (Auto-Robot).
+I received my Master's degree in Control Science and Engineering in April 2025 and Bachelor’s degree in Automation in June 2021 at Nanjing University of Science and Technology (NJUST, 211 project) , as a member of Robotics Innovation Lab (Auto-Robot).

 Academic performance: